kdoodoo/affectnetc25/README.md

-# NOTE1: We Do Not provide any data from the AffectNet.
+# NOTE1: We Do Not re-provide any data from the AffectNet.
+We follow the AffectNet Academic Use License Agreement.

 DOWNLOAD AffectNet at: <br>
 http://mohammadmahoor.com/affectnet/

 <!--http://mohammadmahoor.com/affectnet/
 and Cite the following: <br>